Heart of the Sunrise

 "Heart of the Sunrise" is a progressive rock song by British band Yes.
 It is the closing track on their fourth album, 1971's Fragile.
-The compositional credits go to Jon Anderson, Bill Bruford, and Chris Squire, though keyboardist Rick Wakeman contributed some uncredited sections.
+The compositional credits go to Jon Anderson, Chris Squire, and Bill Bruford, though keyboardist Rick Wakeman contributed some uncredited sections.

 The song eventually rose to become the band's fifth most-played song, and appears on Yessongs, Classic Yes, In a Word: Yes (1969–), and many other studio and live retrospectives.
 The song was featured in the 1998 comedy-drama film Buffalo '66.

 Meaning

 According to Anderson, the song is about being lost in the city.
 This was explained on many tours.
 In the Big Generator (1987) tour, Anderson said that the song is about the power and energy of the sunrise.
 In 1978, however, he had said that the song was about the power of love.
 Sometimes, he made other comments regarding its meaning.
 For example, in the 16 October 1971 show, Anderson stated that the organ in the song is inaudible and that the song will be performed without it.
 He further noted that the organ is "one of the best jokes in the business."